The Dulcimer Player: the artwork that inspired the family saga, “The Bird that Sang in Color”

 Posted by in The Art in "The Bird that Sang in Color" | 0 comments

-When Donna sees the picture of Vincent playing a penny whistle in his sketchbook, she is transported back to her childhood when her brother gave her one of these tin flutes.
-The exchange below is from the opening scene of The Bird that Sang in
+When Donna discovers the sketch of Vincent playing a penny whistle in his sketchbook, she is instantly transported back to her childhood.
+She remembers the time her brother gave her one of these simple tin flutes, a small but meaningful gift

 Read more